codeiolab/wp-dokan-docs/dokan-lite-workflow.md

     $this->define( 'DOKAN_LOAD_SCRIPTS', true );

 ### Activation hook
-**Dokan installer** is run if the woocommerce is exists and also loaded the common helper functions.
+**Dokan installer** is run if the woocommerce is exists and also loads the common helper functions.

     /**
      * Placeholder for activation function